Right Arrow

 Phase 1: Establishing baseline measurements

 Successful SMED implementation begins with comprehensive baseline measurements.
-Video analytics delivers an objective foundation by automatically documenting current changeover processes across all shifts.
+Video analytics provides an objective foundation by automatically documenting current changeover processes across all shifts.
 Key measurements captured include:

 • Time measurements for each individual step